2023-24 Academic Catalog Page

-However, students who interrupt their attendance for more than three consecutive terms (excluding the summer term) are subject to all requirements in effect when they re-enroll.
+However, students who interrupt their attendance for more than two consecutive semesters (excluding the summer term) are subject to all requirements in effect when they re-enroll.
 These students also may be required to complete additional coursework in their major or minor if the department or program chair determines that previously completed work does not fulfill a current requirement.
 If an academic program (major/minor) is no longer active in the new catalog, a student cannot complete that program if readmitted.

-Changes in requirements for majors and minors are effective for the new catalog on the first day of classes in the fall term after the faculty adopts them.
+Changes in requirements for majors and minors are effective for the new catalog on the first day of classes in the fall semester after the faculty adopts them.

 Exceptions to degree requirements or policies are made by the Committee on Advanced Standing and Degrees when circumstances warrant.
-Students who wish to file a petition with this committee may obtain counsel and the proper form from the Office of the Registrar.
+Students who wish to file a petition with this committee should complete the proper online form maintained by the Office of the Registrar.

 The major area advisor and the registrar provide assistance and information to students regarding requirements and progress toward the degree.
 An audit of progress toward the degree is called the program evaluation and is available on Arches.

-Note: The senior audit, program evaluation as well as academic guidance from advisors are all available to every student at no additional cost, these resources are provided for use in planning.
+STUDENT RESPONSIBILITY: While the senior audit, program evaluation, academic support resources, as well as academic guidance from faculty and advisors are all available to every student at no additional cost, these resources are provided for use in planning only.
 It is the responsibility of the student to maintain an accurate schedule at all times and pay for all tuition and fees associated with their registration in accordance with all published fees and deadlines.
-Students must report any printed error to the Office of the Registrar.
+Students must report any printed schedule error to the Office of the Registrar within one year.
 The responsibility for understanding and meeting degree requirements rests entirely with the student.